- improved organization, making it easier to find your CSS or JS code rather than having to hunt in your HTML code for it;

 - Click on the icon to the right of the pen name and assign it a new name of hello_map.

-- Go back to the Get Started with MapView sample sandbox.
+- Go back to the Intro to MapView (2D) sample sandbox.
 Copy and Paste the three components of the sample into their respective boxes in CodePen.
 Note the following:

 - You should omit the DOCTYPE declaration from the HTML piece.